scdow/compx202-assignment2-31711034/README.md

 ==========

 Your finished project should be in your GitHub repository (don't forget to commit and push).
-You must also put your repository in a ZIP folder and submit that through Blackboard.
+You must also export your project to a ZIP folder and submit that through Blackboard.

 Grading